In this guide we'll take a look at the different parts of the Spark AR Studio interface.

 We could also click Create, next to Patch.
 This will create a patch representing the mesh in the Patch Editor.

-Some properties have arrows next them.
+Some properties have arrows to the left of them.
 This means a patch can be created to represent the property.

-So if we click the arrow next to Position, a patch would be added representing the position of the mesh.
+So if we click the arrow to the left of Position, a patch would be added representing the position of the mesh.
 You could connect this patch to other patches in a graph, to manipulate the position of the mesh.

 Use this panel to create layers.
 Find out more about using layers in your effects.